ulrikstrid/ligo/gitlab-pages/docs/intro/what-and-why.md

          NIL operation ; PAIR } }
 ```

 The contract above maintains an `int` in its storage.
-It has two entrypoints *(functions)* `add` and `sub` to modify it, and the default *entrypoint*, of type unit will reset it to 0.
+It has two entrypoints *(functions)* `add` and `sub` to modify it, and the default *entrypoint* of type unit will reset it to 0.

 The contract itself contains three main parts:

-- `parameter` - Argument that is provided by a transaction invoking the contract
+- `parameter` - Argument provided by a transaction invoking the contract
 - `storage` - Type definition for the contract's data storage.
-- `code` - Actual Michelson code, that has the provided parameter & the current storage value in it's initial stack, and outputs a pair of operations & a new storage value as it's resulting stack.
+- `code` - Actual Michelson code that has the provided parameter & the current storage value in its initial stack.
+It outputs a pair of operations and a new storage value as its resulting stack.

 Michelson code consists of *instructions* like `IF_LEFT`, `PUSH ...`, `UNPAIR` that are bundled togeter in what is called a *sequence*.
 Stack represents an intermediate state of the program, while **storage represents a persistent state**.
 Instructions are used to modify the run-time stack in order to yield a desired stack value when the program terminates.

-> 💡 A michelson program ran on the Tezos blockchain is meant to output a pair of values including a `list of operations` to emit and a new `storage` value to persist
+> 💡 A Michelson program running on the Tezos blockchain is meant to output a pair of values including a `list of operations` to emit and a new `storage` value to persist

 ## Differences between a stack and traditional variable management

 Stack management might be a little bit challanging, especially if you're coming from a *C-like language*.
-Let's implement a similar program as above, in Javascript:
+Let's implement a similar program in Javascript:

 **`counter.js`**
 ```javascript